fbpx

 The students then did independent writing and drawing about what they would do if they were a snowman at night!

-As part of our science of reading-aligned Read It Up creations, we always include a grammar lesson.
+As part of our science of reading-aligned Read It Up creations, we include a grammar lesson.
 The idea of including grammar is that we will see these grammar skills start showing up in our students’ writing.

 For this story, we focused on singular and plural nouns.
 We learned what singular and plural meant and sorted our nouns as we sorted the nouns, we had to explain why they were singular or plural.